 Most businesses send a lot of traffic to their homepages, but most homepages are not effective.
 This was the case with LastPass, a password manager.
 I started researching password managers that offer additional functionality for businesses and teams, and LastPass was one of the search results Google turned up.

-Immediately after visiting their homepage I noticed their mistake, something they've done with their call to actions right above the fold.
-It's something I see happen over and over again, usually because aesthetics of the website trump conversions - be it intentional or not.
+Immediately after visiting their homepage, I noticed their mistake, something they’ve done with their calls to action right above the fold.
+It’s something I see happen over and over again, usually because aesthetics of the website trump conversions – be it intentional or not.